Seed viability

 The form has several fields that are not mandatory, but it is recommended that you complete them.

-In the Add inventory action form, select Viability test for the Action Name.
+- Select Viability test for the Action Name.

-Since the primary purpose of this action is to indicate a desired date, you will complete the Not Before Date field.
+- Since the primary purpose of this action is to indicate a desired date, you will complete the Not Before Date field.
 A format field (Not Before Date Format) is used to indicate the date specificity – for example, when an actual date is not specified (or critical), the month and year can be used for the format.
 When periodically reviewing actions, you can modify your schedule as necessary by editing this date field.

 Searching for and finding viability test actions

-Any genebank task related to an action taken with an inventory sample can be recorded in GGCE.
+All genebank tasks related to an action taken with an inventory sample can be recorded in GGCE.
 Ideally, your genebank thoroughly records all tasks, so at any point in time the status of an inventory item can be determined.
 Has the seed count been verified?
 Were the seeds cleaned?
 Has a viability test been completed?
 These inventory actions can be searched and reviewed – but of course they must first be recorded!

 For any inventory item that has been assigned an inventory viability action, you can use the Inventory action schedule feature.
 In the following example, Scheduled viability test actions were found and then listed.